-The Company persisted with its legal action against the Arab Bank through the Jordanian Courts in Amman, Jordan, throughout the year in order to recoup the US\$2.73 million in counterparty Letter of Credit ("LoC") funds claimed and transferred to the Arab Bank by Qatar National Bank (QNB) acting for the Company and Commonwealth Bank of Australia (CBA) acting for Mitsui.
+Throughout the year, the Company continued to pursue legal action against the Arab Bank in the Jordanian Courts in Amman, Jordan, with the objective of recovering the US\$2.73 million in counterparty Letter of Credit ("LoC") funds claimed and transferred to the Arab Bank by Qatar National Bank (QNB) acting for the Company and Commonwealth Bank of Australia (CBA) acting for Mitsui.

-The master LoC issued under the Production Sharing Agreement (PSA) on the Al Barqa, Block 7 permit was held by Arab Bank, Sana'a.
-The Arab Bank had acted upon an illegitimate claim made in November 2019 by the Houthi-controlled oil ministry in Sana'a and called on the counterpart LoCs held on behalf of the Company and Mitsui by QNB and CBA, respectively.
-In response to Arab Banks' illegitimate claim, the counterparty banks transferred US\$2.73 million from the Company and Mitsui to Arab Bank in Amman, Jordan, in January 2020.
+The master LoC issued under the Production Sharing Agreement ("PSA") for the Al Barqa, Block 7 permit was under the custody of Arab Bank in Sana'a.
+The Arab Bank, acting upon an illegitimate claim asserted by the Houthi-controlled oil ministry in Sana'a in November 2019, invoked the counterpart LoCs held on behalf of the Company and Mitsui by QNB and CBA, respectively.
+In response to Arab Bank's unjust claim, the counterparty banks, QNB and CBA, transferred a sum of US\$2.73 million from the Company and Mitsui to Arab Bank in Amman, Jordan, in January 2020.

-The Block 7 LoC, totalling US\$4.2 million, was established between the Block 7 joint venture partners and the Arab Bank on behalf of the Yemen Ministry of Oil and Minerals.
-The LoC guaranteed the remaining minimum exploration expenditure obligations on the block, which has been in Force Majeure since 2011.
-No legal claim can be made against the LoC while the licence is in Force Majeure.
+The Block 7 LoC, amounting to US\$4.2 million, was instituted by the joint venture partners of Block 7 and the Arab Bank on behalf of the Yemen Ministry of Oil and Minerals.
+This LoC served as a guarantee for the outstanding minimum exploration expenditure obligations on the block, which has been under Force Majeure since 2011.
+The Letter of Credit specifically states that, no legal claims can be pursued against the Letter of Credit during the period of Force Majeure.